 Curtis A. Mildner is President of Market Decisions Research of Portland Maine.
 In 2007 he was invited to serve on the board of directors of Mainely Character.
 Impressed with the incredible examples of character among so many deserving students, he has become an enthusiastic advocate for the scholarship.
 His company now sponsors a $2500 Mainely Character Scholarship.

-Bill Penley is President of Penley Associates, Inc, in Scarborough, ME.
+Bill Penley is President of Penley Associates, Inc. in Scarborough, ME.
 The company provides contracted sales representation for small companies seeking growth through personal contact with current and prospective customers.
 Bill founded the company following a 34-year career with the US Postal Service where he held numerous jobs including Postmaster, Business Customer Relations Manager and most recently National Account Manager.
 Bill, a graduate of the University of Maine, has been active in many community programs including the American Lung Association, Little League Baseball, and several church committees Bill has served as Treasurer of Mainely Character since 2006

 Annalee Rosenblatt has served as as Chair of Mainely Character Board of Directors and has been on the board since its inception.
 She has worked as a Labor Relations/Human Resources Consultant for over 30 years in Maine.
 Active in many civic organizations she has served as former chair of the Scarborough Board of Education and chair of the Scarborough 350th Anniversary Celebration Committee.
 She notes, “Mainely Character offers students an opportunity to be recognized for their civic contribution to their school, Town, state or country which makes my participation an attractive and worthwhile way to spend my time and energy.
 Seeing the wonderful qualities of our young people during the scholarship awarding process makes the time so very worthwhile.”

 Tricia Weyand retired in 2017 as Director of Guidance at Thornton Academy in Saco.
 Her career had spanned 45 years in England, Ireland, and the US as teacher, community organizer, guidance and college counselor and therapist in private practice.
 Tricia also worked and volunteered extensively both with the Center for Grieving Children and the Kids First Center as facilitator and consultant.
 That involvement prompted her research and development of a workshop on the subject of “Forgiveness”, which has been presented widely and is a topic close to her heart.
 Tricia joined the Mainely Character Board in 2018.